natcap/natural-capital-footprint-impact/README.md

 *Table 2.
 Buffer table: footprint area modeled for each asset category, used in Buffer mode.*

 The provided footprint areas were derived by manually estimating the footprint area of real assets on satellite imagery.
 We took the median of a small sample from each category.
-You may modify or replace this table if you wish to use different data, but it must be in CSV format.
+You may modify or replace this table if you wish to use different data, but it must be in CSV format, and include the required `category` and `area` fields.

 ### ecosystem service data
-CSV (comma-separated value) table, where each row represents an ecosystem service.
+Services are defined in a CSV (comma-separated value) table, where each row represents an ecosystem service.
 Columns are:
-- `es_id`: A text (string) identifier for the ecosystem service
+- `es_id`: A unique text (string) identifier for the ecosystem service {???
+Emily, are there any requirements for this?
+Is it used in the output ???}
 - `es_value_path`: File path to a geospatial raster map of the ecosystem service {???
 File type requirements ???}
 - `flag_threshold`: Flagging threshold value for the ecosystem service.
 Pixels with an ecosystem service value greater than this threshold will be flagged. {??? is this a number? how is it determined?
 Need to explain flags in more detail. ???}